 This central executive network is usually active when you are doing things like planning, analysing and organising.
 Usually, these two networks cannot both be active at the same time, it’s usually either one or the other.
 However, in this peculiar instance, they stop ‘fighting’ each other and work in synchrony.
 Highly creative people have much stronger functional connectivity between these two brain networks.

 There are many different manifestations of creativity in artificial intelligence, depending a lot on how they were programmed to begin with.
 If they were programmed with a particular goal in mind, or with rules in place, their creativity would go in that direction, or work within the permitted framework.

 Researchers have implicated this same neural arrangement of creativity in artificial intelligence.
-There are programs designed that exhibit this same network conflict and harmonization, similar to how the default mode and central executive network operate in human creativity.
+There are programs designed that exhibit this same network conflict and harmonization, similar to how the default mode and central executive network operates in human creativity.

-In the same way, artificial intelligence can only be creative according to its programming and because of being exposed to a particular data set, human beings can generally only be creative according to their genetic code and the things that they have experienced in life.
-It is always some combination of something that already exists in the mind, and our genetic makeup is analogous to a computer program, and the data set is analogous to our past experiences.
+In the same way artificial intelligence can only be creative according to it’s programming and because of being exposed to a particular data set, human beings can generally only be creative according to their genetic code and the things that they have experienced in life.
+It is always some combination of something that already exists in the mind, and our genetic make up is analogous to a computer program, and the data set is analogous to our past experiences.